0024t/OverBot.js/README.md

 # How to install

 First install node.js.
-Then, run setup.bat.
-It will download and install depencies, you must wait.
+Then, run setup1.bat, setup2.bat and setup3.bat It will download and install depencies, you must wait.
 Then type in your bot token as asked.
 Now you can run the bot by using run.bat